 In a document that establishes guidance on how to commission mental health services, RSSB explores ways and resources to assess staff’s mental wellbeing, including the collection of sickness absence, occupational health referral and staff turnover data.

-Accompany this by exploring and understanding factors contributing to mental health difficulties, such as exposure to psychosocial hazards like stress and potentially traumatic events.
-It is key to ensure employees are given the opportunity to voice concerns and difficulties.
-This may be in one-to-ones with managers, by adding wellbeing questions to your staff survey and through confidential reporting, such as the service provided by CIRAS.
+In order to improve your understanding of the issues people in your company are experiencing, it is key to ensure they are given the opportunity to voice concerns and difficulties.
+This may be in one-to-ones with managers, by adding wellbeing questions to your staff survey or through confidential reporting, such as the service provided by CIRAS.
 All this data can inform the definition of your organisational objectives and key performance indicators in relation to your mental health strategy.

 For example, you have identified stress as a big contributor to sickness absence in your company.
 As part of your strategy you have decided to hire more staff, as data pointed to workload being the biggest issue.
 Six months after that, you may wish to reassess stress in your company.
 Reviewing sickness absence and surveying staff could be two ways of assessing the impact of your strategy.
 The Health and Safety Executive has developed guidance on tackling work-related stress, which includes advice on how to measure stress, how to evaluate to cost of work-related stress in your company, initiatives you can put in place and how to monitor their effectiveness.